WRFan/jailbreak10.3.3/README.md

 - why is iOS attempting to send the activation SMS every couple of days even if iMessage/Facetime are deactivated (talking about pure phone number activation! not the iCloud e-mail activation! so assuming, you are not signed into any Apple services)?

 - how often is this SMS sent?
-From my experience, "identityservicesd" decides randomly by generating a number between 2-7, so will prompt you every 2-7 days about sending, or, if the carrier bundle states the SMS is free, will SILENTLY re-send an SMS.
-Still have to test if the SMS is resent if iMessage and Facetime are currently activated, it seems, in that case it only checks with "ess.apple.com" servers using your internet connection (damn charges for cellular apply, of course, for this shit unless you are on Wifi!), but if it doesn't get a response for whatever reason (because com.apple.idsremoteurlconnectionagent or com.apple.absd services are deactivated, or because access is blocked to the ess.apple.com servers, or because you don't have an internet connection at the time re-activation is attempted, or simply because you switched off your device for a longer period of time), iMessage and Facetime will fall to deactivated state, so "identityservicesd" will begin hammering the SMS server again.
+From my experience, "identityservicesd" decides randomly by generating a number between 1-7, so will prompt you every 1-7 days about sending, or, if the carrier bundle states the SMS is free, will SILENTLY re-send an SMS.
+If iMessage and Facetime are currently activated, it seems to only check with "ess.apple.com" servers using your internet connection (damn charges for cellular apply, of course, for this shit unless you are on Wifi!), but if it doesn't get a response for whatever reason (because com.apple.idsremoteurlconnectionagent or com.apple.absd services are deactivated, or because access is blocked to the ess.apple.com servers, or because you don't have an internet connection at the time re-activation is attempted, or simply because you switched off your device for a longer period of time), iMessage and Facetime will fall to deactivated state, so "identityservicesd" will begin hammering the SMS server again.

 - how often does the device connect to static.ess.apple.com , identity.ess.apple.com and init.ess.apple.com to verify the device is still used for iMessage/Facetime?